AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

    <img src="assets/images/mario-image.png" alt="Super Mario">
 </p>

 The chosen logo for this project is the main character from the Super Mario games, Mario himself.
-I added some more icon logos for the buttons of the main page of the game: the mystery box and the Super mushroom.
+I added some more icon logos for the buttons of the main page of the game: [the mystery box](assets/images/question-block.png) and the [Super mushroom](assets/images/super-mashroom.png), which is the favicon used in this project.
 I used digital illustration app to make all the logos.

 ##### 4. Geometry

 The main purpose of the game is to force the eye to concentrate in one spot, which is the center of the table, so the game table has to stay at the center of the screen to focus the eye so the user doesn't get distracted by the background or any other element of the page.

 The background is from the Super Mario main setting.
 It wraps the whole table but is not stretched out to maintain the purpose of the game.
-It’s illustrated using a digital application software, MediBang, and the colors are softened up a bit so that it doesn’t come into conflict with the foreground elements.
+It’s illustrated using a digital illustration app, MediBang, and the colors are softened up a bit so that it doesn’t come into conflict with the foreground elements.

 ##### 5. Wireframing